 - Calling the Virginia Paternity Establishment Program for more information at 866-398-4841

-- If you are accompanying your newborn’s mom to the hospital, begin to complete your section of the Acknowledgement of Paternity form (AOP).
+- If you are accompanying your newborn’s mom to the hospital, begin to review your section of the Acknowledgement of Paternity form (AOP).

-- Ensure you have a photo ID when completing the acknowledgment of paternity form.
-If you do not have a photo ID, you will be unable to complete the AOP.
+- If you do not have a photo ID, you will be unable to get the AOP form notarized.

-- If you are unavailable before your newborn’s discharge but would like to complete the acknowledgment of paternity form, schedule an appointment with a birth registrar to return at a later date.
+- If you are unavailable before your newborn’s discharge but would like to complete the acknowledgment of paternity form, schedule an appointment with a birth registrar to return later.
 This should be done within 7 days of your newborn’s hospital discharge, as the process is free during that time frame.
 However, you are welcome to complete the AOP after the first 7 days for a minimal fee.